nhsengland/it-standards/security/acceptable-cloud-tools.md

 ### Storage and data retention

-Laws and regulations make NHS England, NHS Improvement and its employees responsible for managing information.
+Laws and regulations make NHS England and its employees responsible for managing information.
 Some examples include:

 -   Freedom of Information Act.
 -   Data Protection Act and General Data Protection Regulation.